Middle East worries over possible US strike on Iran one month after protests began

 While the protests have been halted for weeks after the crackdown, information trickling out of Iran via Starlink satellite dishes is reaching activists, who have been trying to tally the carnage.

-On Wednesday, the U.S.-based Human Rights Activists News Agency, which has been accurate in multiple rounds of unrest in Iran, said the at least 6,301 dead it counted included at least 5,925 protesters, 214 government-affiliated forces, 112 children under 18 and 50 civilians who weren’t demonstrating.
+On Wednesday, the U.S.-based Human Rights Activists News Agency, which has been accurate in multiple rounds of unrest in Iran, said the at least 6,373 dead it counted included at least 5,993 protesters, 214 government-affiliated forces, 113 children and 53 civilians who weren’t demonstrating.
 More than 42,450 have been arrested, it added.

 The group verifies each death and arrest with a network of activists on the ground in Iran.
 The Associated Press has been unable to independently assess the death toll given that authorities cut off the internet and disrupted calls into the Islamic Republic.